Chart Color Schemes

 Income

-Liverpool - East's median income among taxpayers was $50,316 in financial year 2022.
-The average income stood at $59,158 during the same period.
-These figures are lower than Greater Sydney's median and average incomes of $56,994 and $80,856 respectively.
-Based on a Wage Price Index growth rate of 12.61% since financial year 2022, estimated current incomes as of September 2025 are approximately $56,661 (median) and $66,618 (average).
+Liverpool - East SA2's median income among taxpayers was $50,316 in financial year 2022, according to the latest ATO data aggregated by AreaSearch.
+This figure is lower than the national average of $56,994 for Greater Sydney.
+The area's average income stood at $59,158 compared to Greater Sydney's $80,856 in the same year.
+Based on Wage Price Index growth of 12.61% since financial year 2022, estimated median and average incomes as of September 2025 would be approximately $56,661 and $66,618 respectively.
 Census 2021 income data shows household, family, and personal incomes in Liverpool - East rank modestly, between the 23rd and 28th percentiles.
-The distribution data indicates that the largest segment comprises 34.3% of residents earning $1,500 to $2,999 weekly, consistent with broader trends across the metropolitan region where 30.9% fall into this category.
-Housing affordability pressures are severe in Liverpool - East, with only 74.2% of income remaining after housing costs, ranking at the 14th percentile.
+The largest segment comprises 34.3% earning $1,500 - $2,999 weekly (6,992 residents), consistent with broader trends across the metropolitan region showing 30.9% in the same category.
+Housing affordability pressures are severe, with only 74.2% of income remaining after housing costs, ranking at the 13th percentile.

 Frequently Asked Questions - Income